Reedwarn/bank-account-management-app/ReadMe.md

   - In all cases, when an error is caught in the catch block, an error message is set in the resultMessage element to inform the user about the issue.
 This ensures that users receive clear feedback when something goes wrong.

-  - The finally block does not contain any specific error handling logic in this code.
+  - The finally block does not contain any specific error-handling logic in this code.
 It's typically used for code that should run regardless of whether an exception was thrown or not.
 In this case, you could use it for cleanup tasks or to reset some variables or UI elements if needed.

 ## **How to Use the Site**